http://www.healingtherapies.info/ChickenFeet.htm

 immature animal protein such as chicken feet and its mineral

-a dilute acid, preferably a weak organic acid such as acetic acid,
+with a dilute acid, preferably a weak organic acid such as

-and the subsequent drying, or concentrating, of the resulting
+acetic acid, and the subsequent drying, or concentrating, of the

 The process comprises first cleansing the raw material, such as

-pH and temperature conditions.
-The resulting solution is decanted,
+controlled pH and temperature conditions.
+The resulting solution

-strained or filtered and then spray dried or otherwise dewatered
+is decanted, strained or filtered and then spray dried or

-or concentrated to a dry powder or dried gel.
+otherwise dewatered or concentrated to a dry powder or dried

-is reconstituted with water and injected, with a syringe, into the
+or is reconstituted with water and injected, with a syringe,

-area to be treated.
-The gel is used for the treatment of
+into the area to be treated.
+The gel is used for the treatment

-relatively dry areas and can be reconstituted from the dry powder
+of relatively dry areas and can be reconstituted from the dry

 DETAILED DESCRIPTION

-other sources of protein from immature freshly killed animals, as
+or other sources of protein from immature freshly killed

-my raw material and extract therefrom, polypeptides and amino
+animals, as my raw material and extract therefrom, polypeptides

 In so doing, I wash and comminute the raw material, then